 Section 31.3121(d)-1(c)(2) of the IRS regulations provides that generally the relationship of employer and employee exists when the person for whom the services are performed has the right to control and direct the individual who performs the services not only as to the results to be accomplished by the work but also as to the details and means by which the result is accomplished.

 The IRS test for determining worker's employment status is called the common law test.
 It is the measure the IRS uses to determine whether the hiring firm has the right to control a worker on the job.
 The IRS has instructed its auditors to look at three areas for this determination.
 These are:

-Factors showing whether hiring firm and the worker believe he or she is an independent contractor or an employee.
-A worker will more likely be considered an independent contractor if he or she: 1) is not provided with employee type benefits; 2) has signed an IEEE Independent Contractor Agreement (DOC, 71 KB) with the hiring firm; 3) is hired with the expectation that the working relationship will not continue indefinitely (e.g. Independent Contractor Agreement has a definite end date); and 4) performs services that are not a part of the hiring firm's regular business activities.
+3. The relationship of the worker and hiring firm factors are those which show whether the hiring firm and the worker believe he or she is an independent contractor or an employee.
+A worker will more likely be considered an independent contractor if he or she: 1) is not provided with employee type benefits; 2) has signed an Independent Contractor Agreement with the hiring firm; 3) is hired with the expectation that the working relationship will not continue indefinitely (e.g. Independent Contractor Agreement has a definite end date); and 4) performs services that are not a part of the hiring firm's regular business activities.

 Complete the following steps in the order listed: